coreos/coreos-assembler/docs/gangplank/usage.md

 CoreOS Assembler and Mantle (publication and testing for CoreOS-like operating sytems) share a schema that understands `meta.json`.
 Gangplank only understands a few commands regarding the location of artifacts.
 When artifacts are added to, or removed from, the [CoreOS Assembler schema](../../src/schema/v1.json) Gangplank's support will change.

-Gangplank used the schema for:
+Gangplank uses the schema for:

 - locating artifacts via their top level name (i.e. `qemu` or `metal4k`)
 - creating `cosa buildextend-*` commands